Sequoia National Park California, USA Travel Guide

 Park your car at official parking areas, like Lodgepole or the Giant Forest Museum.
 Then, use the transport to travel to popular trailheads and attractions.
 This strategy helps avoid issues with parking.

-Most practical for navigating the park.
+Most practical for finding your way around the park.
 Major companies at FAT, LAX, SFO.

-Generally not available for rent in or around the park.
+Generally not can be rented in or around the park.

 No bicycle sharing programs or rentals operate within the park.
 Bring your own.